Understanding hearing loss

 Symptoms of Conductive Hearing Loss

-With conductive hearing loss, the overall volume of sound is reduced.
+With conductive hearing loss, the overall volume of sound is reduced and you are finding it hard to hear.
 Signs of conductive hearing loss may include:

 - Turning up the volume on the television or radio